-For 2024, increases in base salaries for our named executive officers, were 4% annualized for Dr. Kakkis to align to the external market peer group, 3% annualized for Mr. Harris and Mr. Pinion to align to the market and 6% annualized for Ms. Parschauer for assuming additional responsibilities and to align to the market.
-Mr. Horn did not receive an increase in base salary for 2024 as he had joined the Company in October 2023.
-The overall 2024 merit budget was based on an Aon trend report regarding projected market merit budgets and spend for 2024.
+For 2025, increases in base salaries for our named executive officers, were 5.1% annualized for Dr. Crombez to align to the external market peer group, 2.9% annualized for Mr. Horn, 2.5% annualized for Mr. Harris and 2.8% annualized for Mr. Pinion.
+Dr. Kakkis opted not to receive an increase to his base salary for 2025.
+The overall 2025 merit budget was based on an Aon trend report regarding projected market merit budgets and spend for 2025.